Sign in & out of the composite shop every time you enter or leave, discuss login issues with shopmaster.

 Put away tools & materials even if they were out when you found them.

 Teal tools belong in the composite shop – orange & pink tools should be returned to the machine shop.
 Do not remove tools from their respective shops.

 Wear insulating gloves when handling materials or working in the freezer.
 If you’ll be in the freezer for any significant amount of time, also wear a coat and hat.

 Latch the freezer door when you leave, but be careful not to latch the door if someone is inside.
-If someone does latch the door with you inside, you are not locked in; turn the glow-in-the-dark knob to unscrew the latch
+If someone does latch the door with you inside, don’t panic: you are not locked in.
+Turn the glow-in-the-dark knob to the right of the door to unscrew the latch from the door.

 Store materials so that they cannot fall or roll onto someone.
 Secure heavy rolls with chains or rope.
 Keep materials out of the center aisle.